soft-eng-practicum/softdev2-resources/content/student/chapter-agiledevelopment/chapter-principles/_index.md

 * Branching and Tagging of Releases
 * **Unit Testing** Absolutely Vital
 * Communication - Weekly Stand-Ups (**Scrum**)
-* Released Software:
+* **Quality** of Released Software:
     * Code needs to be frequently deployed
+    * All code must be tested before deployment
     * Design Globally, Code Locally
     * Acceptance Testing is important

 ---